Skip to content

 Conclusion

 Supervised Fine-Tuning Cosmos Reason 1 on warehouse-specific data boosts accuracy from zero-shot levels to over 90% on spatial intelligence VQA tasks.
-Key insights:
+Key insights include the following:

 • Dataset scale drives causal perception: Large-scale datasets (>80K samples) provide sufficient complexity and diversity for the model to learn robust causal relationships and spatial reasoning patterns.

-• Rapid convergence: Training completes within 7 hr on 80K-scale data, and it converges within the 1st 100 steps, demonstrating the efficiency of the fine-tuning approach.
+• Rapid convergence: Training completes within 7 hours on 80K-scale data, and it converges within the first 100 steps, demonstrating the efficiency of the fine-tuning approach.

 • Seamless deployment: Workflow supports quantization and deployment via NIM or VSS for production environments.